Andorra and The Pyrenees

 Not your average Motorway

-After a break for lunch, we head cross country along some absolutely mind blowing twisties to the fortified town of Carcassonne for our next overnight stop.
+It is then a short ride to our lunch stop where we prepare ourselves for some absolutely mind blowing twisties to the fortified town of Carcassonne for our next overnight stop.

 A typical Andorra Road